 - Our MACS Micro-School students are taught by Catherine Dollyhite, MicroSchool Facilitator.

 - Highly qualified teachers plan rigorous instruction based on the NC Standard Course of Study.

 - Ms. Dollyhite is able to plan rigorous and personalized lessons based on the academic needs of each student.
 This allows the specific needs of students to determine the pace of learning throughout the year.

 - Learning support and enrichment services are provided by teachers to students who qualify via Google Meet each week.
 These Google Meets are provided in grade level specific times in order to best meet the needs of each student.

 - Enhancement services such as Leader in Me and Social-Emotional Learning (SEL) support is provided to students through lessons and activities.
 School-based therapy is available to students and families through the district's partnership with Daymark, click here to learn more.

 - Students participate in state testing on campus for the beginning and end of grade assessments.
-Students in grades 3rd through 8th will complete their NC Check-Ins from home using iPads.
+Students in grades 3rd through 8th will complete their NC Check-Ins at the home school or at the MACS Community Central Office.
 Students in the second grade will take the CoGAT in the spring on campus.
 The MACS testing calendar can be reviewed here and all information will be shared out in weekly newsletters for Micro-School families.